A Close Look at MS Symptoms

 A doctor — most likely a neurologist — will perform several tests to diagnose MS, including:

-- neurological exam: checks for reduced nerve function
+- neurological exam: your doctor will check for impaired nerve function

-Doctors use these tests to look for damage to the central nervous system in two separate areas that occurred at least one month apart.
+Doctors use these tests to look for damage to the central nervous system in two separate areas.
+They must also determine that at least one month has passed between the episodes that caused damage.
 These tests are also used to rule out other conditions.

 MS is a challenging disorder, but researchers have discovered many treatments that can slow its progression.